OsamaTeskie/Autonomous-Mobile-Robot/README.md

 # Autonomous-Mobile-Robot

-Coded an autonomous mobile robot using IR sensors to drive through a maze while avoding objects and avoiding falling off the edge.
+Used an Arduino and a combination of limit switches, IR sensors, and ultrasonic sensors to build an autonomous mobile robot that can navigate a real-world course.
+This robot can follow a predetermined path, avoid obstacles, locate a parking spot, and park on command, all while remaining on the surface.